huggingface/transformers/docs/source/main_classes/trainer.rst

 3. Any variation of the first two ways.

-To get an idea of what DeepSpeed configuration file looks like, here is one that activates ZeRO stage 2 features, enables FP16, uses Adam optimizer and WarmupLR scheduler:
+To get an idea of what DeepSpeed configuration file looks like, here is one that activates ZeRO stage 2 features, enables FP16, uses AdamW optimizer and WarmupLR scheduler:

 .. code-block:: json